Doctor of Philosophy (PhD)

 Duration of Studies Leading to Doctoral Degree

 The normal duration of studies leading to the Doctoral Degree for full-time students is four academic years from the date of admission to the register.
-In exceptional circumstances, the Institute may vary the required and permitted duration of the programme.
+In exceptional circumstances, the University may vary the required and permitted duration of the programme.

 Management & Enterprise